jakubd/ipinfo/README.md

 ./install.sh
 ```

-and it will install into your current virtualenv.
+and it will install into your current virtualenv or python environment.

 You will also need to download the MaxMind GeoLite databases first with `ipinfoupdate`: